no-to-adhd/no-to-adhd.github.io/content/blog/read_papers_with_llm.md

 through from cover to cover (which is admittedly not the recommended way to read a paper if you really want to understand it).

-This is where generative AI comes to the rescue.
+This is where generative AI comes in.
 The [Zotero GPT](https://github.com/MuiseDestiny/zotero-gpt) plugin for this well-loved reference manager has already provided a plethora of tools to help with paper summary, literature review and so on.
 A few more custom prompts could help